 Politics in the Name of God: From Democratization to Holy War (20 credits)

 This module reviews and evaluates the significance of religion in global politics and international relations and its intersection with domestic politics and public policy.
-Whilst recent analysis of religion and politics has generally focused principally on Islam, this module recognises the role of the major religions (defined as those faiths with a ‘world-wide’ presence) in the shaping of the politics of nation-states and the development of the international system.
-The module will survey the approach to religion adopted by major theories of international relations and discuss their most relevant insights, in order to understand contemporary political challenges, which include those of democratisation, political development, political violence, gender, the environment, economic affairs, humanitarian intervention, globalisation and other concerns that can intersect both with religious groups and ideas.
+Whilst recent analysis of religion and politics has generally focussed principally on Islam, this module recognizes the role of the major religions (defined as those faiths with a ‘world-wide’ presence) in the shaping of the politics of nation-states and the development of the international system.
+The module will survey the approach to religion adopted by major theories of international relations and discuss their most relevant insights, in order to understand contemporary political challenges, which include those of democratization, political development, political violence, gender, the environment, economic affairs, humanitarian intervention, globalization and other concerns that can intersect both with religious groups and ideas.
 The module will also look at the role of religion in various aspects of politics: institutions and structures, political parties, civil society and social movements, and economic development.

 Group B (Politics)